TorkelV/officeprops/README.md

-#### Description
+# OfficeProps.js

-Officeprops is a JavaScript library used to extract, edit or remove metadata in Microsoft Office and Open Office files.
+A JavaScript library used to extract, edit or remove metadata in Microsoft Office and Open Office files.